Balázs Dzsudzsák: Bursaspor

 On 16 August 2015, Dzsudzsák signed for Bursaspor for €1.6 million.
 On 12 September, he scored his first and second Bursaspor goal, on matchday 4 of the 2015–16 Süper Lig against Gençlerbirliği at Bursa Atatürk Stadium.

 Al Wahda

 On 29 March 2018, he played as Al Wahba won the Arabian Gulf Cup 2–1 against Al Wasl.

 Return to Debrecen

 On 22 September 2020, he was signed by his former club Debreceni VSC.
 Due to the relegation to the Nemzeti Bajnokság II of Debrecen, Dzsudzsák can play his first return match in the 2020–21 Nemzeti Bajnokság II season.

 On 6 March 2021, he scored his first goal in the Nemzeti Bajnokság II against Kaposvári Rákóczi FC on the 28th game week of the 2020–21 Nemzeti Bajnokság II season at the Nagyerdei Stadion.
 On 1 July 2022, he signed a one-year contract with Debrecen.
+At the end of the '24-'25 season he signed a new one year deal with Debreceni VSC that keeps him playing until june 2026.